aurora-is-near/aurora-cli-rs/README.md

 aurora-cli --engine aurora.node0 --near-key-path /tmp/localnet/auora_key.json init --chain-id 1313161556 --owner-id aurora.node0
 ```

-And now we can deploy EVM smart contract.
-In our example, it will be a simple counter that can return its current value
+And now we can deploy the EVM smart contract.
+In our example, it will be a simple counter that can return its current
-and increment and decrement its value.
+value and increment and decrement its value.

 But before we need to generate private key to have possibility to sign transactions:
 ```shell